MusalX/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11 from (BASE#number) to 10
 12 print all combination using {} then replace space with new line \n and finally grep non matchin oo to not show oo 13 printf to print other variables like float"
+14 decimal to hexa decimal using printf %x